Want to know the secret to every great guitar practice routine? You need to strike the right balance of technique, theory, and repertoire.

 Cool Down (55 – 60 mins)

+So, you know how important warming up is, now it’s time to think about cooling down.
+This can also help to relieve muscle tension and to protect you from potential injury.
+Stretching your fingers, and playing some slow scales to take yourself back to ‘normal’ after a guitar practice session will be beneficial to your playing and your body.
 Also, if your fingers are hurting, drink some water as it can alleviate joint pain.
 If they’re stinging, try to be happy about it as it means your calluses are developing!

-An often overlooked bit of gear which will help prolong your practice time is an ergonomically designed guitar chair – these clever seats are super comfortable and get your back and spine in the right position for long periods of playing.
+- An often overlooked bit of gear which will help prolong your practice time is an ergonomically designed guitar chair – these clever seats are super comfortable and get your back and spine in the right position for long periods of playing.

-Consider also the type of amplifier you use.
+- Consider also the type of amplifier you use.
 As much as you love your amplifier, you might be better off getting an amp that’s designed specifically for guitar practice, with features like a headphone socket so you can plug in a set of guitar headphones and play in the early hours, amp modeling functionality so you can play different styles, plus handy stuff like an onboard tuner.
 The best practice amps tend to be lightweight and easy to transport too, so you can noodle around wherever you fancy.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.